serverless-guru/sls-jest/README.md

 - First-class TypeScript support

-You will get intellisense support for valid `expect` and matchers input values, and only matchers that are compatible with the specified helepr will be allowed.
+You will get intellisense support for valid `expect` and matchers input values, and only matchers that are compatible with the specified helper will be allowed.

 - Readability